Important Digital marketing Terms

 CPC – Cost per Click- Cost per Click is a pricing model where companies are charged by publishers for every click people make on a displayed/test ad which leads people to your company’s website (hopefully to a landing page!).

-Conversion- When a visitor takes the desired action while visiting your site, it is called conversion.
-This can be a purchase, membership signup, download or registration for newsletter.
+Conversion- When a visitor takes the desired action while visiting your site, it is called a conversion.
+This can be a purchase, membership signup, download, or registration for the newsletter.

-Keyword- A keyword is word or phrase that your audience uses to search for relevant topics on search engines.
-If you are a flower shop, a relevant keyword could be “Buy Red Roses” [short keyword] or “Looking to purchase roses from a flower shop” [long tail keyword]
+Keyword- A keyword is a word or phrase that your audience uses to search for relevant topics on search engines.
+If you are a flower shop, a relevant keyword could be “Buy Red Roses” [short keyword] or “Looking to purchase roses from a flower shop” [long tail keyword].
+Keyword plays the main roll in Important Digital marketing Terms

 SEO – Search Engine Optimization- Search Engine Optimization is a way a company optimizes its webpage allowing the website to rank higher on a search engine’s results page (SERP).
 The higher your ranking, typically more traffic is generated (if the keyword has traffic) and more targeted traffic.